How To Make A Two Tier Pin Cushion

 To make the bottom pin cushion which needed to fit around the candle stick, I measured my fabric the same as with the outside fabric.
 It measures about 14 inches long and 6 inches wide.

 Remember the bottom can is the chicken can which is slightly larger than the tuna can and perfect for the bottom of our two tier pin cushion.

 Fold right sides of fabric together and sew following arrows as shown above.
 Leave one end open and leave a space open in the side seam for inserting the pillow stuffing.
 Now turn the fabric right side out.

 Fill with the pillow stuffing and sew the openings closed.
 I left two small openings along the long side which I closed by hand stitching.
 I used the machine to close the open end.
 Now just tuck your long pin cushion in around the candle stick and it is ready for use!

 To make the top pin cushion I used a saucer as a template to cut out a round piece of fabric.
-I then begin to sew a long stitch by hand just as seen in photo below from my Velvet Pumpkins project.
+I then begin to sew a long stitch by hand just as seen in my Velvet Pumpkins project.